Beast (2026 film): Production

-The film is produced by Broken Open Pictures and is directed by Tyler Atkins.
+The film is produced by Broken Open Pictures and is directed by Tyler Atkins; it was originally announced through the working title The Beast in Me.
 Russell Crowe co-wrote the script with David Frigerio, who will produce alongside Tim O'Hair and John Schwarz.
 Crowe also leads the cast with Daniel MacPherson.
-The cast also includes Luke Hemsworth Mojean Aria, Kelly Gale, George Burgess, Bren Foster, Saphira Moran, and Australian musician Amy Shark, who makes her feature film debut.
+The cast also includes Luke Hemsworth, Mojean Aria, Kelly Gale, George Burgess, Bren Foster, Saphira Moran, and Australian musician Amy Shark, who makes her feature film debut.

-One Championship are collaborating with the film, Principal photography took place in Bangkok at the Impact Arena, where One Championships Friday Fights live event on January 24, 2025 the setting for a key scene.
+One Championship are collaborating with the film.
+Principal photography took place in Bangkok at the Impact Arena, where ONE 170: Tawanchai vs. Superbon 2 event on January 24, 2025 provided the setting for a key scene.
 Additional footage was filmed throughout the week-long event.

 Release

-In October 2025, Lionsgate acquired the distribution rights.
+In October 2025, Grindstone Entertainment Group acquired domestic distribution rights to the film.
+Beast was released in the United States on April 10, 2026.
+It was also released in Australia on April 23, by Rialto Distribution.